Biofact (archaeology): Methods of recovery

 There are numerous methods of sampling methods that can be utilised to recover ecofacts from an archaeological site:

 The most basic form of probabilistic sampling is a simple random sample in which quadrats within the archaeological site are chosen through a random number table to be sampled until a set number or percentage of areas are sampled.

 Systematic random sampling is another method of recovering ecofacts and involves the site being sectioned out into a predetermined number of quadrats and from there, quadrats are randomly selection from within each section.

 There is also stratified random sampling which involves the site being divided into its natural zones and then these zones selected through random numbers.

 Judgemental sampling is another form of recovering ecofacts that has a large degree of bias.
 In this method, samples are selected by a researcher looking at all elements within the archaeological site and deciding whether to sample from certain areas whilst excluding others.

-Notable historical examples

-As excavation and analysis technology continues to improve, archaeologists understanding of the history of ecofacts varies.